franzenzenhofer/color-me-same/docs/how-to-play.md

 Click affects 5 tiles in a cross pattern

 ## Color Cycle
-🟥 → 🟩 → 🟦 → 🟥
+🟥 → 🟩 → 🟥
-Colors cycle in order
+For levels 1-9: Only red & green (2 colors)
+More colors unlock in later levels

 ## Examples